Johnson ‘clearly an asset’ to campaign as ex-PM set to go on holiday

 The former prime minister is no longer expected to join the Tories on the campaign trail.

-Boris Johnson is “clearly an asset” to the Tory election campaign, a Cabinet minister has insisted, after it emerged the former prime minister is no longer expected on the trail.
+Boris Johnson is “clearly an asset” to the Tory election campaign, a Cabinet minister has insisted, after it emerged the former prime minister is no longer expected to appear on the trail.

 Work and Pensions Secretary Mel Stride said the former Conservative leader is offering support in the “modern way” by making promotional videos for individual candidates from afar.